Chemistry and Biochemistry Scholarships

 Malcom H. Filson Endowed Scholarship

-Honoring former Chemistry Department chair Malcolm H. Filson, this scholarship supports second-semester sophomores who have demonstrated strong academic achievement in chemistry or biochemistry.
-It helps cover tuition and academic expenses, allowing you to focus on your studies, lab work, and research opportunities.
+The Malcolm H. Filson Endowed Scholarship honors the legacy of former Chemistry Department chair Malcolm H. Filson by supporting second-semester sophomores who have already shown strong academic performance in chemistry or biochemistry.
+This scholarship helps cover tuition and academic expenses, giving you the freedom to stay focused on your coursework, lab experiences, and emerging research interests during a pivotal stage in your academic journey.

-Eligibility: Student must be a second semester sophomore, with a signed chemistry or biochemistry major and has a cumulative GPA of 3.0 or above.
-Student must have completed CHM 131 and CHM 132 or CHM 161, and CHM 211 or CHM 331 or CHM 345 and be enrolled in at least one chemistry course for the fall semester.
+To qualify, you must be a second-semester sophomore with a declared major in chemistry or biochemistry and a cumulative GPA of 3.0 or higher.
+Eligible students must have completed CHM 131 and CHM 132 or CHM 161, as well as CHM 211, CHM 331, or CHM 345, and be enrolled in at least one chemistry course for the fall semester.

 Howell Scholarship in the Chemical Sciences

-The Howell Scholarship recognizes students with exceptional potential to make significant contributions to the chemical sciences.
-Open to sophomores, juniors, and seniors pursuing chemistry, chemical engineering, polymer science, materials science, or related fields, this renewable award supports students who have already begun undergraduate research, allowing them to focus on advancing their scientific work without financial distractions.
+The Howell Scholarship in the Chemical Sciences supports students who show outstanding potential to make meaningful contributions to the scientific community.
+Designed for sophomores, juniors, and seniors majoring in chemistry, chemical engineering, polymer science, materials science, or related fields, this scholarship recognizes students who are already taking initiative, especially those who have begun undergraduate research and are eager to deepen their scientific experience.

 Dr. Frank D. and M. Virjean Johnson Endowed Scholarship